-Thomas has a wide range of experience in this area (including in Scotland) acting for both Claimants and Respondents.
+Thomas has a wide range of experience in this area (including regularly appearing in Scotland for the last 10 years) acting for both Claimants and Respondents.
 He is regularly instructed by partners in leading firms and entrusted with conduct of high-value cases and multi-week trials.
 He has also developed a loyal client base amongst some of the country’s leading insurers.
 His practice encompasses the crossover between employment law and commercial law.
 He is qualified for Public Access and as such can be directly instructed by non-lawyers and members of the public.
 He is available to assist with internal grievances, disciplinary hearings, appeals and mediations.
 He has particular expertise in:

 Thomas has enjoyed conspicuous success representing claimants in their claims for unfair dismissal.
 He recently successfully represented the Procurator Fiscal for Inverness in her six-figure claim for unfair dismissal.
 As part of this he cross-examined the Crown Agent which was the subject of media coverage.
 His work has encompassed constructive dismissals as well as claims relating to procedural unfairness.
 On the respondent side he has successfully represented Local Authorities, sole traders, partnerships and limited companies.
 He has niche expertise in claims relating to dismissal by reason of retirement.